kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 - One extensions can be added to the `ServerHello` message: "cached_information".

-KEM-Auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the "signature_algorithms".
+KEM-Auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the `signature_algorithms`.

 ### Client Hello